This is an incredibly clean and sweet natural, full of tropical fruits, mango and pineapple.

 Maragogype has its origins in Brazil, and was another 'spontaneous' mutation from the Typica varietal.
 They are nicknamed “elephant beans”, almost everything about them is big, with tall trees, large leaves and huge cherries.
 The beans are enormous, the biggest of all known coffee cultivars, but this is offset by the fact that the yield is very low.
 Maragogypes are known for unique and beautiful flavours, with delicate aromas, complexity and balance.

 The Salvadoran Institute of Coffee Research in 1958 as part of a wide-ranging experiment in creating new kinds of coffee trees, combined the sweetness of Pacas with the sophistication of Maragogype, and the resultant Pacamara surpasses both of its parents.
 The profile leans toward a medium body, with a rich creaminess, balanced with an elegant and fine acidity, particularly when grown at high elevations.

-This particular lot from Las Margaritas has been processed fully-dried aka 'natural'.
-After meticulous picking and sorting the cherries are stored in silos for 48 hours which kick-starts the fermentation before a slow drying over 28 days.
+This particular lot from Las Margaritas has been dried in the skin aka natural.
+After meticulous picking and sorting the cherries are stored in silos for 48 hours which kick-starts the fermentation when they are taken to the mechanical dryers which keep a constant temperature of 35C for 4-5 days.
 The dried coffee cherry is then hulled and stored 'in reposo' for a further three months to stabilise before export.

-If you're a fan of naturals because of those heavy boozy characters then this is definitely one for you.
-The tropical fruits and florals are there in abundance along with that heavy boozy quality from the process.
-To borrow a phrase from a good coffee friend "It's a juicy banger".
+If you're a fan of naturals because of those super sweet heavy characters then this is definitely one for you.
+The tropical fruits and florals are there in abundance along with a creamy body from the process.